 In 1993, MANSA became an Associate Organization of the African Studies Association (USA), as one of the organization’s activities was to sponsor Mande studies panels at the annual meetings of the African Studies Association.
 MANSA is an Affiliate Organization of the ASA.

 In 1993, MANSA convened the Second International Conference on Mande Studies in Bamako (Mali).
 The Bamako Conference was entitled “the Second” so as to claim the legacy of the International Conference on Manding Studies that took place in London (UK) in 1972.
 Since the 1993 Conference in Bamako, International Conferences on Mande Studies have been convened on a regular basis: Leiden in 1995; Serrekunda in 1998; Leiden in 2002; Conakry and Kankan in 2005; Lisbon in 2008; Bamako in 2011; Bobo-Dioulasso in 2014; and Grand Bassam in 2017.
-In 2020, the Eleventh International Conference on Mande Studies was to take place in Uppsala (Sweden), but was first postponed and then transformed into a webinar series that will take place on 16-20 June 2021.
+In 2021, the Eleventh International Conference on Mande Studies took place in Uppsala (Sweden), as an online conference due to the COVID-19 pandemic.
+In 2024, the Twelfth International Conference on Mande Studies will take place in Bamako (Mali) with online hybrid sessions in the afternoons.

 MANSA’s Officers and Advisory Board members have included a wide range of esteemed scholars.
 Current Officers are Sten Hagberg (President), William Moseley (President-Elect), Marcia Tiede (Secretary-Treasurer), Marcel Yao Kouakou (West Africa Coordinator), and Rosa de Jorio (Editor-in-Chief of Mande Studies).